QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 The model features

 - rational expectations
-- costly government actions at all dates $t \geq 1$ that increase household utilities at dates before $t$
+- costly government actions at  dates $t \geq 1$ that increase household utilities at all dates before $t$
-- two Bellman equations, one that expresses the private sector's  expectation of future inflation as a function of current and future government actions, another that describes  the value function of a  Ramsey planner
+- two Bellman equations, one that expresses the private sector's  forecast of future inflation as a function of current and future government actions, another that describes  the value function of a  Ramsey planner